The 16 best places to go on vacation with a baby or toddler

+At TODAY we take care to recommend items we hope you’ll enjoy!
+Just so you know, TODAY may get a small share of the revenue.Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
+TODAY does have affiliate relationships with various online retailers.
+So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 If you've always loved travel, there's no need to check your wanderlust at the nursery room door.
 Believe it or not, now — while your baby is still, well, a baby — is a great time to get up and go on a getaway.
-After all, babies and toddlers are lightweight and portable.
+After all, babies and toddlers are lightweight and portable — and it is possible to plan a family vacation with them.
 Best of all, most airlines and hotels give them a free ride!
 Not all family vacation spots are created equally, though, if you've got young kids in tow.

-Here, our tips and picks for the best in baby-friendly destinations.
+Here, our tips and picks for the best in baby-friendly and kid-friendly destinations.

 Beaches are one of the most popular destinations for all travelers.
 When tot-friendliness — not ocean views — is your prime concern, look for beach spots with plenty of family attractions and services.

-Note: Editor's Note: Since this article was published, KeyLime Cove has closed.
-The writer recommends Noah's Ark Water Park in the Wisconsin Dells or one of the many Great Wolf Lodge locations instead.
-Editor's Note: Since this article was published, The Williamsville Inn has closed.
-The writer recommends checking out the family-friendly listings at BnBFinder.com for other great options.